-If the allegations are sensitive the relevant Manager may hold the interview or meeting off the School site.
+If the allegations are sensitive the relevant Manager may hold the interview or meeting off the School site to minimise any distress to the employee.

 11. ASSISTANCE

 - 11.1 In any case concerning the religious character of the School, the Diocesan Schools Commission must be notified immediately the School becomes aware of the allegations and it may be represented at any relevant interview or meeting to advise the Investigating Manager, Disciplinary Manager or Appeal Manager. - 11.2 In all cases involving any disciplinary sanction in relation to the Headteacher or to a person on the Leadership Spine, or to potential or actual dismissal of any other member of staff, the Diocesan Schools Commission and/or the Local Authority may send a representative to advise the Disciplinary Manager or Appeal Manager.